 Assistant Chair of Biology, Committee A of the College of Arts and Science, Chair of multiple committees, Associate Dean for Research.

 Biostatistics, Animal Behavior, Animal Communication, Tropical Biology Field course in Ecuador, Cornerstone (a research-based course).

 Associate Editor for Acta Ethologica (until 2013) and SWAN, started a conference series: Conference for Poeciliid Biologists, Co-organizer of the Evolution 2011 Conference in Norman (>1100 participants), Faculty in Residence from 2012 – 2015.

-Rodet Rodriguez Silva (PhD student): My research interests are the study of ecology, evolution and biogeography of Antillean livebearing fishes (Poeciliidae).
-Particularly, my current project is focused on ecological mechanisms that influence speciation of livebearing fishes in the Greater Antilles.
+Rodet Rodriguez Silva (PhD student): My research interests are the study of ecology, evolution, and biogeography of Antillean livebearing fishes (Poeciliidae).
+Particularly, my current project is focused on ecological mechanisms that influence the speciation of livebearing fishes in the Greater Antilles.